Our Work on COVID-19 and Preparing for the Future

 Since that time, more than 6.5 million people globally have died from the disease.

-In fact, more than 300 Americans are still dying from the disease daily.
+In fact, as of this post, more than 300 Americans are still dying from the disease daily.

 Some parts of the world still have not received the necessary diagnostics or vaccines to effectively control its spread or mitigate its impact on people.
 With an Oct.
 2022 surge of cases in some European countries and vaccine uptake lagging in many countries, it is clear that the pandemic is not over.

 Our previous work in predicting, preventing, and controlling infectious disease outbreaks such as Ebola, SARS, and MERS helped establish our expertise, enabling our research experts to make diverse and significant contributions in combatting COVID-19.
 Through these efforts, we expanded and accelerated delivery of high quality clinical diagnostic products for customers who sought us out to support their respective diagnostic assay and detection device development.

 Having dedicated our state-of-the-art Diagnostics Center of Excellence in late 2019, we were well-equipped to address a surge of new commercial and government projects focused on the testing, evaluation and regulatory aspects of COVID-19 diagnostics.
 This work moved several diagnostic devices through the Food and Drug Administration’s (FDA) Emergency Use Authorization (EUA) process, enhancing the commercial availability of COVID-19 diagnostic products as companies achieve FDA clearance.

 In the past few years, we have also played an important role in:

 - Evaluating the efficacy and safety of vaccines and therapeutics, including efforts to discover new antiviral candidates and also support human clinical trials of medical countermeasures;